 Harvard-Westlake is the number 1 private college prep school in the Western U.S. for a reason.
 It challenges your character as well as your intellect.
 I'm currently a junior and this school year is quite possibly the most difficult thing I've ever faced in my entire life and I love it.
 All of the students who gave the school negative reviews below are the one's who didn't have the will to succeed.
 The education i have received thus far is such an asset to me and I really am just starting to appreciate that.
 The years I've spent so far here are the best.
 The people are all genuinely nice and those who say otherwise just don't have many friends because they never made an effort to get to know new people.
 This is a college environment and if you can't handle that then this is not the place for you.
 It is fast paced and teachers will not go out of their way to make sure you don't get left behind.
 That is up to you.
 Even taking 4 AP's/Honors this year I still find it manageable with a varsity sport and a girlfriend/social life on top of it all.
 Those who complain about the difficulty are the ones who struggle mightily and blame others for their shortcomings and they do exist at HW

 Harvard-Westlake School is a private middle school in Los Angeles.
 The principal of Harvard-Westlake School is Mr. John Amato.
-1,484 students go to Harvard-Westlake School and identify mostly as Black, non-Hispanic; White, non-Hispanic; and Hispanic.
-The student to teacher ratio at Harvard-Westlake School is 5:1.
-St. Francis De Sales School is one of the nearest middle schools.
+1,484 students attend Harvard-Westlake School and identify primarily as Black, non-Hispanic; White, non-Hispanic; and Hispanic.
+The ratio of students to teachers at Harvard-Westlake School is 5:1.
+St. Francis De Sales is one of the nearest middle schools.

 - Ceramics sculpture